Azure/business-process-automation/README.md

 3. Navigate back to your forked repo, go to Settings (local settings in the middle center) -> Secrets -> Actions
   ![](images/secrets_actions.png)
-4. Add Repository Secret
+4. Select 'New Repository Secret'
-5. Copy the publish profile contents in "value" and the name will be `AZURE_HF_FUNCTIONAPP_PUBLISH_PROFILE`
+- Paste `AZURE_HF_FUNCTIONAPP_PUBLISH_PROFILE` into the "Name" field
+- Paste the contents of your recently downloaded "<YourProjectName>.PublishSettings.txt" file into the "Value" field

-6. Do the same process for the function application that starts with your unique application name.
-Get the publish profile.
-This is AZURE_FUNCTIONAPP_PUBLISH_PROFILE under Secrets->Actions.
+5. Repeat Steps 1-4 above the same process for the second newly created Azure Function App within your Resource Group, with the same name as your project name.
+  **Note**: *For step 4 above, this second secrete will be named* `AZURE_FUNCTIONAPP_PUBLISH_PROFILE`

 ## 6. Create Github Action to build the code and deploy it to your Function Apps